emmideric/alx-system_engineering-devops/README.md

-Script that creates a new global variable
+Script that prints the result of the addition of 128 with the value stored in environment variable TRUKNOWLEDGE